Show Your Website You Care

 Imagine investing money and energy into a marketing campaign that targets traffic to your site, only to find a technical glitch prevented you from receiving the leads!
 Avoid this costly mistake by regularly checking your site’s functionality.
 Schedule it in your calendar to do at least once a month.

 Check to see if all of the links lead to a source.
 Are your contact form submissions being received?
 You won’t get a second first impression with your customers.
 If you’re putting in the effort for the leads, ensure your website works––especially the contact form.
 Depending on the form tool you’ve got (Jetpack, WP Forms, or another) you’ll find recent contact form submissions stored within the dashboard of your website.
 Check this often to confirm you are receiving all of your submissions.

 If you update your plugins, check that everything on your website is functioning as usual.
 Sometimes, updates can break things.
 A handy tip from us: the second version of updates tends to have fewer glitches.

 Landing in someone’s inbox is no small feat in today’s modern world.
 First, you have to get their email.
 Next, you have to think of something witty to say.
 Then you play the waiting game, anxiety levels peaking while you play it uber cool.
 So what if it turns out they never received your email to begin with?
 It’s time to check that your emails are not getting flagged as spam by your customers.

-There are a few tools available to diagnose this, such as MXToolbox, and you should check this regularly.
+A few tools are available to diagnose this, such as MXToolbox, and you should check this regularly.
 We use these tools to check that emails are passing spam filters and that your domain hasn’t been added to any type of blacklist.
-We look to ensure your email’s SPF, DKIM and DMARC are all passing, and if they’re not, we’ll fix this.
+We look to ensure your email’s SPF, DKIM, and DMARC are all passing, and if they’re not, we’ll fix this.